Average rating score for this production

 “Sometimes it is difficult to work out whether this is a play with music or a musical with a few scenes attached.
 The songs, mainly rock standards such as Johnny B Goode, are performed with gusto.
 It is the stuff in between that is incoherent and unconvincing.”Read the review

-“while no one could accuse Backbeat of being just a jukebox tuner with pretensions, the drama often finds itself compressed into portentous, over-neat soundbites”Read the review Read the review
+“while no one could accuse Backbeat of being just a jukebox tuner with pretensions, the drama often finds itself compressed into portentous, over-neat soundbites”Read the review

 WHAT DID YOU THINK OF THE SHOW?
 Write your review of this show